 This Managed Investment Schemes Information Sheet [PDF 166KB] explains your obligations under the new law.

 Community legal services and the Australian legal practitioners who engage in legal practice for or on behalf of a service are bound by the Uniform Law and Uniform Rules.
 Find out more about what the Uniform Law and Rules mean for community legal services.

 The requirement to hold a practising certificate applies to corporate and government lawyers in New South Wales and Victoria, subject to certain exceptions.
 Find out more about practising certificate requirements for corporate and government lawyers.

 Corporate lawyers [PDF, 236KB]

 Legal practitioners and law practices can also:

-contact their local legal professional association or check out their websites for information resources and Continuing Professional Development (CPD) session details; and
+contact their local legal professional association listed at the bottom of this webpage or check their websites for information resources and Continuing Professional Development (CPD) session details; and

 contact their local regulator – the Victorian Legal Services Board and Commissioner or the NSW Legal Services Commissioner.